supreethr23/microsoft_repo/Hands-on-Lab/module-1.md

       ![Screenshot of Hyper-V Manager, with the 'Hyper-V Manager' action highlighted.]( images/upd-hyper-v-manager.png "Hyper-V Manager")

-12. In Hyper-V Manager, select **HOSTVMS (1)**.
+12. In Hyper-V Manager, select **HOSTVM (1)**.
 You should now see the five VMs(2) along with the AzureMigrateAppliance VM that comprise the on-premises environment and will be used in the next HOLs.

     ![Screenshot of Hyper-V Manager on the SmartHotelHost.]( images/exe1-step12-view-hyperv-vms.png "Hyper-V Manager")